-Use the following guidelines to make sure the entrance to your site will allow delivery of the TRACE 1300/TRACE 1310 GC.
+Use the following guidelines to ensure that your site's entrance will allow delivery of the TRACE 1600/1610 GC.

-- 1. Ensure the width of your delivery door opening is at least 81 cm (32 in.). - 2.
-Make sure you have enough room to move boxes around corners, into elevators, or through doorways.
-The table below contains the dimensions and weight of shipping boxes, so that you can make accommodations
+- 1. Ensure your delivery door opening width is at least 81 cm (32 in.). - 2.
+Ensure you have enough room to move boxes around corners, into elevators, or through doorways.
+The following table contains the dimensions and weight of shipping boxes so that you can make accommodations.